-But encryption isn’t just limited to popular messaging apps such as Signal and WhatsApp.
-It’s practically used across the Internet to add an extra layer of protection to personal information and keep it safe from prying eyes.
+But isn’t just limited to popular messaging apps such as Signal and WhatsApp.
+Encryption via tools like VPNs is used across the Internet via to add an extra layer of protection to personal information and keep it safe from prying eyes.

 What does the anti-encryption bill do?

 To put it simply, the bill would allow the police to issue “technical notices” to oblige companies operating within Australia to help the government hack, insert backdoors, implant malware, or undermine encryption.

 According to the Australian Security Intelligence Organization (ASIO), encryption impacts at least nine out of ten priority cases.
 The passing of the new laws, however, will provide law enforcement with three key powers: